Tuesdays starting January 21 through February 25 from 5:30 – 6:30 PM at Mabel Wadsworth Center.

 Yoga mats are provided, but you are more than welcome to bring your own!
 Classes are free and open to the public.
 Drop-ins are welcome, but RSVPs are appreciated.
 Please email email@example.com to RSVP.

 Part One: Mabel’s Voices Abortion Story Crafting Workshop

 Friday, January 24th from 3:30-5:30pm at the Health Equity Alliance (304 Hancock Street, Suite 3B, Bangor)

 A story-crafting workshop to demolish shame and build collective power led by Dr. Lily Herakova (she/her), a professor of communication and Mabel’s Board Member, and Abbie Strout-Bentes (she/her), Mabel’s Director of Education and Community Engagement.
 Open to anyone who has had an abortion.

-Storytelling is a constructive action – it helps us build trust, make connections, perform the im/possible, elevate our knowledge and understanding, craft a community around the sharing of our stories.
-If you would like to experiment with and experience the power of story-sharing together with a small group of people, this workshop is for you.
-Throughout the workshop, you will have the opportunity to craft a personal story and tell it in an intimate, confidential storytelling circle at the end of the workshop.
-Specific skills to be developed during this training include: brainstorming and selecting a story for sharing, developing emotionally impactful arc, and techniques for presenting in front of an audience.
-Whether you have a story that yearns to be heard or you are wondering what is there in your life that deserves telling; whether you want to be a more thoughtful listener or a more outspoken and vulnerable activist story-teller, we hope that you will join us in this collective effort to make our stories matter.
+Workshop description: Storytelling is a constructive action – it helps us build trust, make connections, perform the im/possible, and elevate our knowledge and understanding.
+Join us as we craft a community around the sharing of our abortions stories.
+Throughout the workshop, we will explore together stigma and shame, you will have the opportunity to craft your personal abortion story and tell it in an intimate, confidential storytelling circle at the end of the workshop. we hope that you will join us in this collective effort to make our stories matter.